Averages and higher moments for the $\ell$-torsion in class groups: Introduction

 We can also get improvements in the case of quintic fields whose normal closure has Galois group $D_5$, the dihedral group of order $10$.
-Note that no asymptotics for the counting function of these fields are known, see \S\ref{sec:application} for more details.
+As already mentioned in the discussion after Theorem \ref{thm2}, no asymptotics for the counting function of these fields are known.
 Moreover, we need to impose the same ramification restrictions as in \cite{PTW}, since we rely on results from that paper to count small splitting primes.
 If the rational prime $p$ ramifies tamely in a number field $K$ whose normal closure $\tilde{K}$ has Galois group $G$ then the inertia group $I(\mathfrak{B})\subset G$ is cyclic for any prime ideal $\mathfrak{B}\subset \Oseen_{\tilde{K}}$ lying above $p$.
 For different prime ideals $\mathfrak{B}$ over the same rational prime $p$ these inertia groups are conjugate.
 Let $n>2$ be odd and $G=D_n$, the dihedral group of symmetries of a regular $n$-gon of order $2n$, so that the conjugacy class of a reflection is the set of all reflections.
 Keeping this in mind we say that the ramification type of a tamely ramified prime $p$ is generated by a reflection if each $I(\mathfrak{B})$ is generated by a reflection.

 \begin{theorem} Let $\varepsilon>0$ and $k\geq 0$ be real numbers, and $\ell\in\IN$.
 Let $S$ be the family of all quintic $D_5$-extensions of $\IQ$ for which the ramification type of $p$ is generated by a reflection in $D_5$ for every tamely ramified rational prime $p$.
 Suppose moreover that $\rho,\ce>0$ are such that